-Does climate change impact women more than men?
-Who profits more from digitalization?
-The sociologist Professor Martina Padmanabhan and the Development Economist Professor Michael Grimm have founded a European network of excellence on Feminist Political Ecology that carefully examines gender relations in the responses to environmental challenges.
+Does climate change affect women more than men?
+Who profits more from digitalisation?
+Sociologist Professor Martina Padmanabhan and Development Economist Professor Michael Grimm have founded a European network of excellence on Feminist Political Ecology that carefully examines gender relations in the responses to environmental challenges.

 In a nutshell:

-- Feminist Political Ecology (FPE) is a specification of Political Ecology, which is interested in power relations, in environmental and social processes, says Professor Padmanabhan.
-FPE sees gender as a critical concept shaping resource access and control, interacting with class, caste, race, culture and ethnicity.
+- Feminist Political Ecology (FPE) is a specification of Political Ecology, which is interested in power relations, in environmental and social processes.
+FPE sees gender as a critical concept determining access to and control of resources, in combination with other concepts such as class, caste, race, culture and ethnicity.

-- Climate change impacts women more than men, says Professor Grimm.
-“Men and women have different access to resources to land titles, to technology, they also have a different ability, capacity to respond to a shock that comes from the outside and that’s exactly what climate change is.”
+- Climate change impacts on women more than men, said Professor Grimm.
+‘Men and women have different levels of access to resources, land titles, technology, capital and education.
+This affects their ability to respond to external shocks – which is precisely what climate change is.’

-- Gender is not the only dimension that decides who profits from digitalization.
-“We need to differentiate a bit more beyond gender relations – class, race, ethnicity plays into how men and women or people have access to digital services and also how these services are shaped”, says Professor Padmanabhan.
+- Gender is not the only factor that decides who benefits from digitalisation.
+‘Here we need to differentiate a bit further: class, race and ethnicity all have a role in determining whether people have access to digital services in general and which specific services they have access to’, said Professor Padmanabhan.

-About the project WEGO and the Passau researchers
+About project WEGO and the Passau team of researchers

-The Passau sociologist Professor Martina Padmanabhan and the Passau Development Economist Professor Michael Grimm initiate a network that brings together some of the most prominent internationally known feminist political ecologists.
-Universities in Germany, the UK, the Netherlands, Sweden and Italy participate at the WEGO-network – WEGO standing for ‘Wellbeing, Ecoology, Gender and cOmmunity’.
+Sociologist Professor Martina Padmanabhan and Development Economist Professor Michael Grimm, both from the University of Passau, are co-founders of a network that brings together some of the most prominent internationally known feminist political ecologists.
+Universities in Germany, the UK, the Netherlands, Sweden and Italy participate at the WEGO-network.
+WEGO stands for ‘Well-being, Ecology, Gender and cOmmunity’.

-The researchers investigate, how gender is reproduced in and through practices, policies and actions associated with our changing environment.
+The researchers investigate how gender relations are reflected in policy measures adopted as a reaction to to climate and environmental change.
 The project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 764908.